Information Builders CEO Gerald Cohen sniffs at the notion that IT is a commodity.

 IT, the author asserts, is a ubiquitous resource available and affordable to all, and has therefore lost its power to provide competitive advantage to companies.
 He cites analogies with other infrastructure technologies of the past such as electricity and railroads to make his case compelling.
 But his premise is troubling, and it leaves me with three questions:

-Do companies ever achieve a "sustained" advantage?
+(bullet) Do companies ever achieve a "sustained" advantage?

-Is one resource--IT, in this case--ever the basis for an advantage, or only one component among many?
+(bullet) Is one resource--IT, in this case--ever the basis for an advantage, or only one component among many?

-And, finally, is IT the same kind of thing as electricity or the steam engine, or is it something inherently different?
+(bullet) And, finally, is IT the same kind of thing as electricity or the steam engine, or is it something inherently different?

 Let's look at the first question: Take the distinction between proprietary and infrastructure technologies.
-In the former, as mentioned by Carr, patent protection provides a degree of exclusiveness with which to exploit an advantage.
-Yet today the organization of invention gives few companies much time, if any, to achieve a "sustainable" advantage.
+In the former, as mentioned by Carr, patent protection provides a degree of exclusiveness in which to exploit an advantage.
+Yet, today the organization of invention gives few companies much time, if any, to achieve a "sustainable" advantage.
 Drugs that are patented and have significant market possibilities are quickly followed by competitive offerings.

 A good example is the case of cholesterol-controlling drugs called statins.
 When the first statin, Mevacor, was released in 1987, it became one of the largest-selling drugs in its class.
 It was followed by Pravachol in 1991, Zocor in 1992, and Lipitor in 1994.
 Merck, which brought Mevacor to market, had only four years before a competitor followed, yet the company is still the leader.
 There are many such examples.
 They teach us that "sustainable" may not be necessary for competitive advantage, but that being first may--but not always--be more important.